heimrichhannot/contao-newsalert/README.md

 The module adds a checkbox to news archive to activate (or deactivate) newsalert for archives.
 It also add a checkbox to the news articles form to set (or unset) an article sent (by setting unsent newsalert will be triggered again for said article).

-The management of the receivers is placed within the news section (News -> Newsalert).
+The overview about sent messages is placed within the news archive section (News -> Newsalert).
-The overview about sent messages is found withing the newsalert section (News -> Newsalert -> Sent Newsalerts)
+The management of the receivers is found withing the newsalert section (News -> Newsalert -> Newsalert receivers)

 ## Developers